-ON THIS PAGE: You will learn about the different treatments doctors use for women with this type of cancer.
+ON THIS PAGE: You will learn about the different types of treatments doctors use for people with uterine cancer.
 Use the menu to see other pages.

 Common surgical procedures for uterine cancer include:

 Hysterectomy.
 Depending on the extent of the cancer, the surgeon will perform either a simple hysterectomy (removal of the uterus and cervix) or a radical hysterectomy (removal of the uterus, cervix, the upper part of the vagina, and nearby tissues).
 For patients who have been through menopause, the surgeon will typically also perform a bilateral salpingo-oophorectomy, which is the removal of both fallopian tubes and ovaries.

 A hysterectomy may be performed either by abdominal incision, by laparoscopy or robotically, which uses several small incisions, or vaginally.
 A hysterectomy is usually performed by a gynecologic surgeon, which is a surgeon who specializes in surgery of the female reproductive system.
 In robotic-assisted surgery, a camera and instruments are inserted through small, keyhole-sized incisions.
 The surgeon directs the robotic instruments to remove the uterus, cervix, and surrounding tissue.
 If the patient has no cancer remaining in the tissue removed during a hysterectomy, additional treatment may not be needed.
 However, regular screening and testing to check for a return of the cancer is recommended.